asg017/sqlite-vss/docs.md

   select rowid, headline_embedding, description_embedding from xyz;
 ```

-The vectors themselves can be any [float format supported by `sqlite-vectors`](https://github.com/asg017/sqlite-vector/blob/main/docs.md#float-vector-format), including JSON and in "raw bytes".
+The vectors themselves can be any JSON or "raw bytes".
 The rowid is optional, but if your `vss_xyz` table is linked to a `xyz` table, its a good idea to use the same rowids for `JOIN`s later.

 In order for the data to actually insert and appear in the index, make sure to `COMMIT` your inserted data.
 This is automatically done when using the SQLite CLI, but client libraries like Python will require explicit `.commit()` calls.